qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

     print(exp_data.analysis_status())

 Once the analysis is complete, figures are retrieved using the :meth:`~.ExperimentData.figure` method.
-See the :doc:`visualization` tutorial on how to customize figures for an experiment.
+See the :doc:`visualization module <visualization>` tutorial on how to customize figures for an experiment.
 For our :math:`T_1` experiment, we have a single figure showing the raw data and fit to the exponential decay model of the :math:`T_1` experiment: